 Before a married couple starts browsing the internet for an attorney, many couples will make an attempt at marital counseling.
-This last-ditch effort to determine whether or not the marriage is salvageable is common, though it frequently seems as though one spouse enters into the therapist’s office with more enthusiasm than the other.
+Couples commonly make this last-ditch effort before determining whether the marriage is salvageable.
+However, it frequently seems as though one spouse enters the therapist’s office with more enthusiasm than the other.

-Many couples may now benefit from a relatively new approach to counseling, which is typically popular among couples who have already made the decision to pursue a divorce.
-This type of therapy, known as divorce counseling, can help you make significant improvements in your relationship as you move toward finalizing a divorce.
+Many couples may now benefit from a relatively new approach to counseling, which is generally popular among couples who have already made the decision to pursue a divorce.
+This type of therapy is known as divorce counseling, and it can help you make significant improvements in your relationship as you move forward with your divorce.

 Is divorce therapy right for you?
-What exactly is divorce counseling?
-Find some answers to this new approach in the sections below.
+And what exactly is it?
+In the following sections, find some answers about this new approach.